grant2494/dnd-project/README.md

 * Home page hero image cut off at the top rather than being more centered.

 * text on left hand side shows as lower than right on full screen.

+* As the project started as a yoga project that is still showing somewhere how to remove.

 * I couldnt get the messager symbol to pull acorss to all pages, i spent a lot of time trying to resolve this in the index.html and the style.css documents before i realised this was due to the inital header and footer being copied before I added the messenger option code copied over and fixed issues.
 This also help me realise that issue was stopping the icon after the header.